Alex's DBZ RPG

 Scenario characters also may sneak attack characters that are on the same planet regardless of whether or not they meet criteria.
 If you are sneak attacked, this means that you must battle the person who attacked you or forfeit.
 Unless you have a scouter, sense, or something similar, the attacker receives +1 actions in their initial attacking post.
 The extra actions from sneaking does allow you to go over the action cap, but can not be used offensively.
 So, you can Power Up, Transform, Barrier/BS, use an item on yourself etc. You cannot attack, charge, or use an item against your opponent.

 Additionally, their first attack cannot be blocked or dodged if they open the battle with a physical attack because from your perspective, it came out of nowhere.
-Sneak Attacks will be posted on the Sneak Attacks board, but the attacker must also PM (private message) you upon attacking.
-If you are attacked you are still subject to the 24 hour rule unless a reason can be given.

 Turns & Actions